MaGIC 2025

 September 9, 2025: Tutorials highlighting the use of Project Chrono

 As part of MaGIC 2025, the tutorial will provide instruction on Project Chrono, an open-source multi-physics simulation framework.
 The program consists of seven hands-on tutorial sessions covering subjects such as terramechanics, distributed co-simulation, construction processes, and sensor simulation.
 These sessions will demonstrate Chrono functionalities applicable to vehicle-terrain interaction and the design of autonomous systems.
 Participants will work with practical examples and have access to technical guidance.
-Please be advised that the tutorial content is tentative, and a finalized schedule will be released soon.
+Here are the links to all the presentations and the code

 Overview of the tutorial sessions

 Introduction to Chrono’s GPU-based Discrete Element Method (DEM) solver for simulating granular materials.
 We will show an example of granular material application with heat transfer phenomena.
-We will walk through a 3D demo first, and then a hands-on 2D exercise.
+We will walk through a 2D rotating drum demo.

 Duration: 2 hours

 Introduction to the Fluid Solid Interaction framework in Chrono that allows simulating interaction between mechanisms containing Rigid and Flexible bodies with water and granular material.
 We will go through the basics of how the framework is setup and how information is exchanged between different parts of Chrono.
-We will then show two examples that leverage the framework:
+We will then show an example that leverage the framework:

-• A Polaris RZR with deformable tires moving over a pontoon floating on water simulated through FSI’s coupling with Chrono’s fluid solver;
+• A Polaris RZR rigid tires moving over a wooden pontoon block floating on water simulated through FSI’s coupling with Chrono’s fluid solver;

 Duration: 2 hours